BlueFern/OO-NVU/README.md

-# OO-NVU - Version 3
+# OO-NVU - Version 3.2
-Matlab implementation of the NVU model.
+Python implementation of the NVU model.

 Contains the following pathways:
 * Excitatory/inhibitory neuron dynamics based on Wilson & Cowan (1972)
+* GABA and NPY release from the neuron (inhibitory only)
 * K+ pathway via K+ release from the neuron into the SC
 * Nitric oxide pathway via glutamate release from the neuron into the SC
 * Astrocytic calcium pathway via glutamate release from the neuron into the SC